 As a medical organisation, it is beyond our field of expertise to define what causes many of the events that we then respond to.
 And while our teams in some places have noticed changes over the years, existing scientific evidence clearly points out that we will be seeing further rising temperatures and sea levels, and more frequent and intense extreme weather events.

 Increased rains seem to be increasing the number of people with vector- (insect) borne diseases, such as malaria and dengue fever.
-In Angumu health zone, Democratic Republic of Congo, malaria is the main cause of death among children under five.
-In recent years, our teams have observed what appears to be a trend of heavy rains and have treated a high number of malaria patients in the area.
-In 2018 and 2019 in Honduras, considered a climate change hotspot, we responded to the country’s worst outbreak of dengue fever in 50 years, following a prolonged rainy season.
+In Democratic Republic of Congo, malaria causes four times more deaths per year than conflict, meningitis, cholera, measles and respiratory diseases combined.
+In recent years, our teams have observed what appears to be a trend of heavy rains and a high number of malaria patients in the area.
+In South Sudan, for example, heavy rains and flooding bring with them peaks in malaria cases.

 Drought and floods are thought to already have had an impact on malnutrition in some of the areas we work.
-In Niamey, Niger, where rains have brought floods and wiped-out crops, our teams have observed and responded, over the last two years, to increases in malnutrition cases.
-Conversely, in the desert regions of southern Madagascar, three consecutive years of drought have severely affected harvests and access to food, in a context now marked by the COVID-19 pandemic, which has led to a drop in seasonal employment and other sources of income.
+In Niamey, Niger, where rains have brought floods and wiped-out crops, our teams have observed and responded, over the past two years, to increases in malnutrition cases.
+In southern Madagascar, consecutive years of drought have severely affected harvests and access to food, causing an acute food and nutrition crisis, leaving thousands of children severely ill and pushing entire families into extreme poverty.

 Across the Sahel, in sub-Saharan Africa, climate change has contributed to an imbalance of land available to livestock herders and farmers.
 The competition over resources and the authorities’ inability to negotiate access to land have resulted in conflict between the two groups, adding to the violence and insecurity across the region, to which we respond to the consequences of by providing medical care.
 Conflict, in turn, often causes people to become displaced.